KaiyangZhou/Dassl.pytorch/README.md

 ```

 After the training finishes, the model weights will be saved under the specified output directory, along with a log file and a tensorboard file for visualization.

+For other trainers such as `MCD`, you can set `--trainer MCD` while keeping the config file unchanged, i.e. using the same training parameters as `SourceOnly` (in the simplest case).
+To modify the algorithm-specific hyper-parameters, in this case `N_STEP_F` (number of steps to update the feature extractor), you can append `TRAINER.MCD.N_STEP_F 4` to the existing input arguments, otherwise the default value will be used.
+Alternatively, you can create a new `.yaml` config file to store your custom setting.
+See [here](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/dassl/config/defaults.py#L176) for a complete list of algorithm-specific hyper-parameters.

 ### Test
 Testing can be achieved by using `--eval-only`, which tells the script to run `trainer.test()`.
 You also need to provide the trained model and specify which model file (i.e. saved at which epoch) to use.
 For example, to use `model.pth.tar-20` saved at `output/source_only_office31/model`, you can do